ronnieotieno/Ronnie-Image-Picker/README.md

 # Ronnie-Image-Picker

-Makes your work easier by asking for permissions at runtime and take images either from the camera or pick from the gallery.
-Returns uri for the images taken or picked.
+Asks for Camera and storage permission and return uri of the images taken or picked from the gallery.

 Min Api Level: 16